yosriady/sheethub/README.md

 I've been looking for a decent community/marketplace for sheet music and have been disappointed so far, so I decided to try my hand at building one.
 Thus, SheetHub was born.

 SheetHub is **open source** since 7 June 2015.
-It's been a one-man show up to this point, so mind some unnecessary complexity!
 Contributions are most welcome!

 ## System Requirements
 You'll need the following installed on your machine: